sofastack/sofa-ark/CONTRIBUTING.md

 ### Code Conventions
 None of these is essential for a pull request, but they will all help.

 1. we provided a [code formatter file](./Formatter.xml), it will formatting automatically your project when during process of building.
+We would check code format when run ci test, so please ensure that you have built project before you push branch.

 2. Make sure all new `.java` files to have a simple Javadoc class comment with at least an `@author` tag identifying you, and preferably at least a